Where: Rome (Italy)

 Representation / Work relationships

-- Demonstrating Leadership: Leads by example; initiates and supports change
+- Demonstrating Leadership: Personal leadership and attitude to change

 Minimum recruitment qualifications

-- Excellent written and verbal communication skills in English and the working knowledge of another official language (Arabic, French or Spanish) is desirable.
+- Excellent written and verbal communication skills in English.
+Working knowledge of another official language (Arabic, French, or Spanish) is desirable.